mirjamscheib/Semester_Project/Readme.md

 ## Analytical concepts (Miri)
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

+Our movement data is tracked in a continuous movement space (the whole earth surface) and the best suitable conceptual model is probably a network space combined with an entity based model.
+Our data structure is vector based so that we can obtain movement trajectories in a two dimensional space that can be constrained by objects (e.g. houses) and momevement corridors like streets and train tracks.
+The movement takes place in an intermittent manner and can be active (by foot) or passive (by train, boat).
+As all students have been tracked actively and in real-time by the posmo app (continuously every 5s, 10s, or 15s) or by a GPS tracker, the perspective is Lagranian.

 ## R concepts (Mirj)
 The following R concepts, functions and packages we expect to mainly use in this project work: